-If you see only one National Park while in Costa Rica, make it Santa Rosa National Park.
+If you wish to see a National Park while in Costa Rica, make it Santa Rosa National Park.
 The park is between Penas Blancas and Liberia, about 45 minutes from the border and 35k north of Liberia.
-The beach is unimaginably beautiful, wildlife is abundant in the park, and camping facilities and cabanas are for rent.
-There is also a cooking facility that provides meals for a fee.
+The beach is unimaginably beautiful.
+Wildlife is abundant in the park, and there are camping facilities and cabanas for rent.
+There is also a cooking facility providing meals for a fee.

-Three alternative routes are leaving Tamarindo for locations further south.
-Depending on how far on to the Nicoya Peninsula you have traveled, you may either (1) work your way back to Liberia and continue south from the city, (2) take the short ferry at the northern Golfo de Nicoya, or (3) travel by ferry at the southern end of the Nicoya Peninsula to Puntarenas.
+There are three alternative routes leaving Tamarindo for locations further south.
+Depending on how far on to the Nicoya Peninsula you have traveled, you may either (1) work your way back to Liberia and continue south from the city; (2) take the short ferry at the northern Golfo de Nicoya; or (3) travel by ferry at the southern end of the Nicoya Peninsula to Puntarenas.

-The ferry that sails from the Nicoya Peninsula to Puntarenus departs from Playa Naranjo.
+The ferry sailing from the Nicoya Peninsula to Puntarenus departs from Playa Naranjo.
 There are three to five daily departures, and the travel takes between 1-2 hours.
 Check departure times by calling Conatramar at 661-1069.

 Next Section of Drive